GammA-su/BlueTL_Entry/README.md

 # BlueTL_Entry
 An public entry point to BlueTL repository,

-BlueTL is a OCR AI Powered Translator, that understand context in screen and give an accurate translation.
+BlueTL is a OCR AI Powered Translator, that understands context on screen and gives an accurate translation.
 Mainly from Japanese.